jasny/sso/README.md

 The MySSOServer class can be used as controller in an MVC framework.

+Alternatively you can use MySSOServer as library class.
+In that case pass option `fail_exception` to the constructor.
+This will make the object throw a Jasny\SSO\Exception, rather than set the HTTP response and exit.

 For more information, checkout the `server` example.

 #### Broker